 - When ready, turn the oven off and allow a good 20-30 min to cool.

 - Take out of the oven and cover with a towel for another 20-30 minutes outside the oven.
-Then, take out from the baking tray and serve slightly warm or cold with anything you like, whether that is sweet or savoury.
+Then, take it out from the baking tray and serve it slightly warm or cold with anything you like, whether that's sweet or savory.
 Simply divine!
-P.S. break it if you want to eat it pretty warm and only cut when it has completely cooled.
+P.S.
+Break it /tear it if you want to eat it pretty warm and only cut when it has completely cooled.

 Nutrition